docker/docs/engine/userguide/networking/default_network/container-communication.md

 Whether two containers can communicate is governed, at the operating system level, by two factors.

 - Does the network topology even connect the containers' network interfaces?
-By default Docker will attach all containers to a single `docker0` bridge, providing a path for packets to travel between them.
+By default Docker attaches all containers to a single `docker0` bridge, providing a path for packets to travel between them.
 See the later sections of this document for other possible topologies.

 - Do your `iptables` allow this particular connection?
-Docker will never make changes to your system `iptables` rules if you set `--iptables=false` when the daemon starts.
-Otherwise the Docker server will add a default rule to the `FORWARD` chain with a blanket `ACCEPT` policy if you retain the default `--icc=true`, or else will set the policy to `DROP` if `--icc=false`.
+Docker never makes changes to your system `iptables` rules if you set `--iptables=false` when the daemon starts.
+Otherwise the Docker server adds a default rule to the `FORWARD` chain with a blanket `ACCEPT` policy if you retain the default `--icc=true`, or else sets the policy to `DROP` if `--icc=false`.

-It is a strategic question whether to leave `--icc=true` or change it to `--icc=false` so that `iptables` will protect other containers -- and the main host -- from having arbitrary ports probed or accessed by a container that gets compromised.
+It is a strategic question whether to leave `--icc=true` or change it to `--icc=false` so that `iptables` can protect other containers, and the Docker host, from having arbitrary ports probed or accessed by a container that gets compromised.

 If you choose the most secure setting of `--icc=false`, then how can containers